 - Independent Study Project or internship (including a stipend for accommodation and food)

 - Health insurance throughout the entire program period

-- Transportation from Tucson to Oaxaca and back and all transportation within Mexico and Guatemala
+- Transportation from Tucson to Oaxaca and all transportation within Mexico and Guatemala

 The room and board fee covers the following program components: